 Summer has gone from the hillside in Provence.
 Vineyards gold and russet, the terrace wet from last night’s rain, the sky West of Scotland grey and the air chill.

 Peggy died this morning.
 Dear Peggy.
 A couple of years ago I looked after her in nearby Montfort sur Argens after she fell fracturing her arm and cutting her legs badly.
 An ex-colonial born in Africa where she lived until her husband’s retirement, we bonded over Doris Lessing, Muriel Spark and Karen Blixen.
 She was 92.
 Despite some mental deterioration; loss of memory and vocabulary, she sparkled.
-Intelligent, warm and funny, blessed with a kind spirit, her beautiful, lined face a testament to a comfortable, contented life.
+Intelligent, warm and funny, blessed with a kind spirit, her beautiful, lined face was a testament to a comfortable, contented life.
 A bit more than half Peggy’s age, mine betrayed quite the opposite.

 I helped her bathe, brought her breakfast, dressed her wounds, gently administered and encouraged physio, cleaned her room, massaged her feet, gave her manicures and pedicures and read her poetry I thought she might know.
 On good days I’d take her downstairs to the garden terrace below where Knights Templar once practised horsemanship and jousting.
 There we would collapse heavily into Lafuma chairs under the shade of the ancient plane tree and chat over a cold drink.
 One morning we sat skinning some almonds her daughter had gathered.
 They were to be roasted to have with aperitifs later.
 During our chat I found out that Penny had taught local children in Kenya but sadly for me she couldn’t remember much about those days.